uncurated-tests/fasthtml-hello-world/README.md

 ## Notes

 - Kind of works out of the box
 - I needed to make that `.sesskey` file.
-Ideally `fasthtml` would handle read-only-file systems or use `/tmp` or keep it in memory.
+Ideally `fasthtml` would handle read-only-file systems or use `/tmp` or keep it in memory